lich-uct/molpher-lib/README.md

 # Molpher-lib

 This C++/Python library is a [chemical space](https://en.wikipedia.org/wiki/Chemical_space) exploration software.
-It is based on the [Molpher](https://github.com/siret/molpher) program which implements a chemical space exploration method called [molecular morphing](http://www.ncbi.nlm.nih.gov/pubmed/24655571).
-The method uses stochastic optimization to traverse chemical space between two molecules.
-It can be used to sample unexplored areas that might contain new bioactive compounds.
+It is based on the [Molpher](https://github.com/siret/molpher) program which implements a method called [molecular morphing](http://www.ncbi.nlm.nih.gov/pubmed/24655571).
+This method uses stochastic optimization to traverse chemical space between two molecules.
+It can be used to sample unexplored areas that might contain new bioactive compounds with increased probability.
 The purpose of the library is to make molecular morphing more accessible and flexible and to provide good basis for further experimentation in this area.
 See the [official website](https://lich-uct.github.io/molpher-lib/) for additional information and usage examples.

 The library is actively developed and a lot of new features are planned for the future.
 The long-term goal is to make Molpher-lib a universal and easy-to-use *de novo* drug design framework with possibilities that go beyond molecular morphing.
 If this seems interesting to you, you can take a look at the [documentation](https://lich-uct.github.io/molpher-lib/) to get an idea of what the library is capable of at the moment.
 Ideas, comments or feature requests are more than welcome and can be submitted to the [issue tracker](https://github.com/lich-uct/molpher-lib/issues).
 You can also [subscribe](https://github.com/lich-uct/molpher-lib/commits/master.atom) to the RSS feed for updates.